 4. Uses and Benefits

-Python can be used for rapid prototyping, or for production-ready software development.
-The below list identifies a few popular usages of python.
+We can use Python for rapid prototyping, or production-ready software development.
+The below list identifies a few popular usages of Python.

 5. Installing Python